xiaoylu/DeepLearningNotes/Learning2Rank/Readme.md

 d weight     d (o_i - o_j)
 ```

-So it works similarly as the back-prop.
+So it works similarly as the back-prop, even though we do not know the ground truth for its output `o_i`.